SaladTechnologies/comfyui-api/README.md

 - `<comfy-version>` is the version of ComfyUI used
 - `<api-version>` is the version of the comfyui-api server
 - `<model|base>` is the model used.
 There is a `base` tag for an image that contains ComfyUI and the comfyui-api server, but no models.
 There are also tags for specific models, like `sdxl-with-refiner` or `flux-schnell-fp8`.

+## Considerations for Running on SaladCloud

+- **SaladCloud's Container Gateway has a 100s timeout.** It is possible to construct very long running workflows, such for video generation, with ComfyUI that would exceed this timeout.
+In this scenario, you will need to either use a webhook to receive the results, or integrate with SaladCloud's [Job Queues](https://docs.salad.com/products/sce/job-queues/job-queues#job-queues) to handle long-running workflows.
+- **SaladCloud's maximum container image size is 35GB(compressed).** The base [comfyui-api image](https://hub.docker.com/r/saladtechnologies/comfyui/tags) is around 3.25GB(compressed), so any models and extensions must fit in the remaining space.

 ## Contributing